DFE-Digital/teacher-cpd-design-history/app/posts/npd-courses/2026-07-09-how-we-talk-about-funded-places.md

 - make changes if we need to

-We are plannings ome user research to test the live service and this will help to give us some inital insights.
+We are planning more user research to test the live service and this will help to give us some inital insights.
 We will also use the service data to determine how many funded places are available versus demand.

 ## What we might do in the future